Standard Reference Method: Measurement method

 where $D$ is the dilution factor ($D=1$ for undiluted samples, $D=2$ for 1:1 dilution etc.) and $A_{430}$ the absorbance at 430 nm in 1 cm.

 The 430-nanometer wavelength corresponds to a deep blue (violet) light, and was chosen, as was the multiplier, to make values determined in the SRM system comparable to those determined using the Lovibond system in use at the time the SRM was adopted.

 The SRM was adopted in 1950 by the American Society of Brewing Chemists which had recognized the need for an instrument based measurement of color unburdened by the difficulties of the Lovibond system which relies (it is still in use in many industries including brewing – malts are often labeled with the Lovibond color of laboratory worts prepared from them) on visual comparison of the sample to tinted glass discs.
 Beer colors measured in SRM and degrees Lovibond were, as noted above, approximately equal at the time of adoption of the SRM.
 However, modern analytical methods show that SRM and Lovibond diverge for darker colors.
-Comparison of EBC and Lovibond data published by modern malsters shows that the relationship between SRM and Lovibond (ºL) is:
+Comparison of EBC and Lovibond data published by modern maltsters shows that the relationship between SRM and Lovibond (ºL) is:

 $SRM = 1.3546 \times {^\circ L} - 0.76$.